Pragadeesh97/code-now/README.md

 Create Project Service, Orchestration Service and the Frontend Service is not part of the cluster.
 They can be run on local or any other instance.

+Runner service is running inside its dedicated pod in the Kubernetes cluster

 ## Tools, Libraries, and Technologies Used

 - **Node.js**